Biology BS Veterinary Medicine DVM combined degree

 Admission Requirements

-- High school seniors with a combined Scholastic Aptitude Test (SAT) score of 1170 and a high school GPA of 3.25 may apply for admission to the combined degree program.
+- High school seniors with a high school GPA of 3.25 may apply for admission to the combined degree program.

 - All applicants for admission to the combined degree program must satisfy secondary school preparation in English, mathematics, biology, chemistry, and physics.